 Demelza sighed, consciously laying the past behind her, as she had done so often in her life.
 “But today is for us to be happy.”
 She smiled up at him.
 “For everyone to be happy.
 That’s what we should do.”

-Ross lifted her hand and kissed her fingers, then lightly bit the knuckle of her thumb, his eyes resting on her with a lifetime of affection.
+Ross lifted her hand and kissed her fingers, his eyes resting on her with a lifetime of affection.
 “You were always my happiness.”

 She rested her hand in the crook of his arm and laid her head briefly against his shoulder.
 “And you were always mine.”

-A pair of larks soared high in the air, their melodic song competing with the squealing of the gulls that skimmed low along the water's edge, looking for fish.
+A pair of larks soared high in the air, their melodic song competing with the squealing of the gulls squabbling as they skimmed across the waves.
 A bumblebee danced lazily amid the yellow gorse which grew along the edge of the moor.

-The churchyard was crowded with well-wishers from the villages around, come to share in the exciting occasion and wishing them good day.
+The churchyard was crowded with well-wishers from the villages around, come to share in the exciting occasion and wishing them good-day.
 Ross and Demelza exchanged greeting with many old friends – the Martins, the Daniels, the Nanfans.
-The children and grandchildren of men Ross had known from his childhood - his tenants, his farmworkers, his miners.
+The children and grandchildren of men Ross had known since his childhood - his tenants, his farmworkers, his miners.

 In this hard land of North Cornwall there was little formal distinction between those who owned the land and those who worked it.
 The respect was there, on both sides, and there was no need of further emphasis.